laravel/vapor-docs/1.0/resources/queues.md

             - 'composer install --no-dev'
 ```

-When using multiple custom queues, the `queue-concurrency` option defines the maximum concurrency per queue.
-For example, if you were to define two custom queues and a `queue-concurrency` of 100 the total maximum concurrency will be 200.
+When using multiple custom queues, the `queue-concurrency` option defines the total maximum concurrency of all queues.
+For example, if you were to define two custom queues and a `queue-concurrency` of 100 the total maximum concurrency will still be 100.

 ## Queue Visibility Timeout